Today I want to talk about my experience selling my handmade greeting cards on Amazon.

 Single Cards & Sets

-I sell single cards and sets on Etsy, and on Amazon, I am just selling single cards.
+I sell single cards and sets on Etsy, but on Amazon, I am just selling single cards.
 I wanted to see how the single cards would do as sometimes variants can be a little confusing on there.
 The single-card sales have been doing great!
 I think eventually when I’m ready to sell greeting card sets on Amazon, I’ll probably make a separate listing for that.

 Overall, I have had a great experience selling on Amazon Handmade so far.
 I am planning on writing a 6 month selling my art on Amazon recap soon, so check back later on to read my full experience selling art and greeting cards on Amazon.